Pulmonary valve regurgitation

 Prevalence of pulmonary regurgitation is thought to have two demographical peaks, firstly in young patients with repaired congenital pulmonary stenosis or right ventricular outflow tract obstruction repairs, or secondly in patients with pulmonary arterial hypertension 1.
 As such, given the multitude of causes, the exact prevalence is difficult to determine.

-Clinical features can vary dependent of the severely of the pulmonary regurgitation, and often only manifest when pulmonary regurgitation is severe 1,2.
+Clinical features can vary dependent on the severity of the pulmonary regurgitation, and often only manifest when pulmonary regurgitation is severe 1,2.
 When symptomatic, it eventually leads to right-predominant clinical features of heart failure 1,2.
 Depending on the etiology, patients may have clinical features of pulmonary hypertension 1,2.

 Etiologies of pulmonary regurgitation can be considered primary, where there is valvular pathology, or secondary ('functional'), where there is dilation of the annulus as a result of pulmonary arterial hypertension or pulmonary artery dilation 1,2.
 Overall, secondary pulmonary regurgitation is more common than primary pulmonary regurgitation 1,2.